-The poem “Hymn to Freedom” consists of 158 four-line verses of which the first 24 were established as the National Anthem in 1865.
-The first two of them are the ones usually played and accompanying the raising and the lowering of the flag, being sung on official occasions.
-During the playing of the national anthem one stands to attention.
+The poem “Hymn to Freedom” consists of 158 stanzas, of which only the first 24 were integrated into the National Anthem.
+The first two stanzas are the ones usually played to accompany the raising and the lowering of the flag, and performed on official occasions.
+During the playing of the national anthem, one should stand at attention.

 (The Hellenic National Anthem.
 A translation in English by Rudyard Kipling, 1918)